Seneca-BSA/bsa/docs/sea700/lab4.md

 ### JetAuto Robot Model

 Now that we can control the basic movement of the JetAuto robot, let's try to simulate it in Gazebo.
+Robot model in URDF consist of links that are joined together to form a robot assembly.
+Each link have its given geometry, mass, and collision parameter.
+The geometry can be provide as simple shape or complex shape using solid model.

-1. Before we start, let's ensure we have the required package to build and view our robot model:
+1. Before we start, let's ensure we have the required package installed to view and test our robot model:

         sudo apt install ros-melodic-joint-state-publisher ros-melodic-joint-state-publisher-gui

-1. Assuming `jetauto_ws` is already on your virtual machine's home directory, let's add it as a source in `~/.bashrc`.

-        echo "source /home/jetauto/jetauto_ws/devel/setup.bash" >> ~/.bashrc

 1. To have a quick view at the URDF model, we can us RViz: